Best Pumpkin Patches in Norfolk

 Postcode: IP22 2SJ

 Mrs G’s Pumpkin Patch is back for another fun-filled year!
-Along with plenty of pumpkins to choose from, you’ll find refreshments from local vendors and lots of activities for the kids, including straw pyramids and mini tractors to keep them entertained.
-No need to book in advance – just show up and enjoy the day.
+In the past, they’ve had refreshments from local vendors and lots of activities for the kids, including straw pyramids and mini tractors to keep them entertained.
+No need to book in advance.
 There’s a small admission fee for anyone over 18, which can be paid by cash or card, and parking is free.

 Please note that dogs are not allowed in the pumpkin field.